Contact Lenses & Eye Care in Virginia Beach

 Never Sleep With Your Contacts In

 Sleeping with your contact lenses in is among the leading causes of contact lens overuse.
-This practice is among the most dangerous and damaging of the many poor lens wearing choices a person can make.
-Overnight contact lens wear, or even wearing them for a short nap during the day, may deny the eyes essential oxygen and hydration, possibly leading to vision threatening infections and a painful scratch on the surface of the eye called a corneal abrasion, which can cause eye pain, light sensitivity and excessive tearing.
+This practice is among the most dangerous and damaging of the many poor lenses wearing choices a person can make.
+Overnight contact lens wear, or even wearing them for a short nap during the day, may deny the eyes essential oxygen and hydration, possibly leading to vision-threatening infections and a painful scratch on the surface of the eye called a corneal abrasion, which can cause eye pain, light sensitivity, and excessive tearing.
 Removing your contact lenses, even for a short nap, is an essential step toward guarding your long term eye health.